ypinhsuan/tp/docs/UserGuide.md

 Other examples:
 * `find-student Alex`<br/>
   `link s\1 c\2`<br/>
-  Links the 1st result of the find student command to the 2nd class in the displayed class list.
+  Adds the 1st result of the find student command to the 2nd class in the displayed class list.

-#### Unlinking a student from a class : `unlink`
+#### Removing a student from a class : `unlink`

-You can unlink a student from a class using this command.
+You can remove students from their classes using this command.

 **Format**: `unlink s\STUDENT_INDEX c\CLASS_INDEX`
-* Unlinks the student at the specified `STUDENT_INDEX` from the class at the specified `CLASS_INDEX`.
+* Removes the student at the specified `STUDENT_INDEX` from the class at the specified `CLASS_INDEX`.

 For example:
 * One of your students, Alex Yeoh, has transferred out of your class, CS2103T Tutorial, and you decide to remove him from the class.